sethforprivacy/sethforprivacy.com/content/posts/proposed-bitcoin-privacy-improvements.md

 PayJoin may also be well-known to the Bitcoin privacy crowd as it has gotten some media and minor adoption despite it's official "Draft" status.
 PayJoin lets the sender and recipient of a transaction work together to build a combined transaction that includes a UTXO (or more) from both the sender and intended recipient of funds, obfuscating the true nature of the payment on-chain.

-PayJoin has been implemented in [Samourai Wallet](https://samouraiwallet.com/) in 2019 and [BTCPay Server](https://btcpayserver.org/) in late 2020.
+A similar protocol has been implemented in [Samourai Wallet](https://samouraiwallet.com/) in 2019 (before the PayJoin proposal BIP) and [BTCPay Server](https://btcpayserver.org/) in late 2020.
 See their docs for more info:

 - [Stowaway - Samourai Wallet](https://docs.samourai.io/en/spend-tools#stowaway)
 - [BTCPay Server Payjoin Guide - BTCPay Server](https://docs.btcpayserver.org/Payjoin/)